fmbot-discord/docs/docs/commands/artists.md

 Parameters:

-* User - An artist you want to search for.
+* User - A Last.FM username or a user in your server.
 * Options - Options like taste display mode or time period.

 Time periods: `weekly`, `monthly`, `quarterly`, `half`, `yearly` or `alltime`. (`w`, `m`, `q`, `h`, `y` or `a`)